nesi/hpc_training/_lessons/004-programming-environment.md

 ---
 layout: post
-title:  HPC3 Programming Environment
+title:  Kupe: Programming Environment
+permalink: /lessons/kupe-programming-environment/
 ---

 You will learn how to compile code on Kupe.

 ## Getting the code examples